brandongregory/dndhelp/src/5e-build-guides/blaster-caster-builds.md

 ### Cleric

 At first glance, it would be easy to dismiss Clerics as Blasters, as they have few spell options (in fact, the least of any full-caster class: only 4 of the 32 options available) and usually fall into the Support role.
 But Clerics can be amazing Blasters for one reason: Spirit Guardians, a 3rd-level spell exclusive to Clerics.
 This spell has a 15-foot radius centered on the Cleric, and it amazingly completely prevents friendly fire in this area.
-Those who have played Clerics know that this spell is pretty central to the Cleric playstyle, in the same way that Rangers use Hunter’s Mark and Warlocks use Eldritch Blast.
+This spell is pretty central to the Cleric playstyle, in the same way that Rangers use Hunter’s Mark and Warlocks use Eldritch Blast.
 So, while they have few options available, they have one amazing option that’s core to the class design, making them surprisingly great Blasters.
 Note that this does place Clerics in the middle of the biggest groups of enemies, but Clerics are surprisingly hardy compared to other casters.

 Spell Options: 2